So, it actually pulled out of Central on time!

 “Holidays.
 Up Coffs Harbour way.
 Some people I know.”

 “Oh, good.
 That’s good.
 You’ve probably been working hard.
 I…Actually, I’d better go or I’ll lose him.”

 “Yes, I wish I’d known you were there…Didn’t know you were still in Woy Woy…”

 “Oh well, no way of telling.
 The jaunt was a special treat for him…for David.
-He loves the XPT and the station master let us on because they had to stop anyway for a medical pick-up.
+He loves the XPT and the station master let us on because they had to stop anyway for a pathology pick-up.
 They all know Davey around Woy Woy.
 It’s his birthday, you know.”

 “He wants a Knights jersey, but it has to be from some special shop in Gosford.”
 Then, dropping her voice: “Also, he needs his medical checks.
 You know, they get that otitis media problem, the Down kids…and the heart thing…Oh, I’ll have to go.
 It was a nice surprise, seeing you, Paul.”

 “Likewise.
 Can I help…carry anything?”